-In assessing the individual performance of our named executive officers other than Dr. O'Neill and Mr. Mullen, the Compensation Committee, with the input of our chief executive officer and executive chair, considered such officer's individual performance contributions to the completion of our goals, and the officer's individual achievements in helping to further build the company and execute on our strategy.
+In assessing the individual performance of our named executive officers other than Dr. O'Neill and Ms. Robertson, due to her departure from our company in August 2023, the Compensation Committee, with the input of our chief executive officer, considered such officer's individual performance contributions to the completion of our goals, and the officer's individual achievements in helping to further build the company and execute on our strategy.
 These achievements include the following: